sketchfab/unreal-plugin/README.md

 1. Leave "Generate Unique Path Per Mesh" unchecked to load the file in as a single mesh.
 Check to create a new asset per mesh.
 1. Press Import.

-- "Apply World Transform To Geometry" is currently not finished.
-Please ignore for now.
 - Note: Objects are currently scaled up by a factor of 100.
 This may be removed in future.

 ## Shipping The PreBuilt Plugin